Brown-LEMS/iShockComputation/BUILD.md

 ### Building Shock

-`cmake .. -DCMAKE_PREFIX_PATH=/path/to/vxl-1.18.0/build`
+`cmake .. -DCMAKE_PREFIX_PATH=/path/to/vxl/build`
-^ note: or wherever it lives on your machine
+^ note: or wherever it lives on your machine, necessary for linking to vxl